itsyukai/mern-cat-quest/README.md

 To Do:
 - Encounters:
-  - Be able to add monsters from 5e SRD
+  - Add monsters from 5e SRD
-  - Be able to add characters
+  - Add characters
   - Keep track of turn order
 - Character Builder:
   - Add spells from 5e SRD